 The Law Firm of Northern Virginia Trusts & Estates

-The Northern Virginia estate planning attorneys at Northern Virginia Trusts and Estates can help you choose the right type of wills and other legal documents for your particular needs.
+The estate planning attorney at Northern Virginia Trusts and Estates can help you choose the right type of wills and estate planning documents for your particular needs.
 Take advantage of our special offer for a free consultation today!

 When it comes to wills and estate planning, there are many unfamiliar terms that can easily become confusing.
 However, it is a good idea to be familiar with the types of wills and supplementary documents that are commonly used in estate planning in Virginia so that you will be able to make the best choices for you and your loved ones.
 Here is an overview of some of the relevant terms that will help you as you begin this important process: